rsongphon/Satellite-Based-AGB-CHM-Estimation-Model-/content/_index.md

 -----------------

 ## User
-- [Prediction](/Prediction/)  Section will walk through step-by-step how to use model to produce outcome
+- [Prediction](/model/tutorials/prediction/)  Section will walk through step-by-step how to use model to produce outcome.
-- [Application](/Application/)  Section descibe how to apply the output prediction and get correct result
+- [Application](/Application/)  Section descibe how to interpret the output prediction and get correct result.

 -----------------